-Psoriasis (N, annual) All Photoresponsive Conditions (N, annual) Total number of adults ^a receiving outpatient clinic UV- UVB ^b 6,880 13,838 Proportion of people who may have access or mobility issues ^c 50% 50% Total suitable for home NB-UVB (target population): 3,440 6,919 100% coverage ^d 1,702 3,477 75% coverage ^e 1,738 3,441
+Psoriasis (N, annual) All Photoresponsive Conditions (N, annual) Total number of adults a receiving outpatient clinic UV-UVB b 6,880 13,838 Proportion of people who may have access or mobility issues c 50% 50% Total suitable for home NB-UVB ( target population ): 3,440 6,919 100% coverage d 1,702 3,477 75% coverage e 1,738 3,441 aTwenty years and older.
+We assumed that the number of NB-UVB phototherapy users who are ages 18 and 19 is negligible. bWe assumed that roughly equal numbers of people were using private offices as were using hospital-based clinics.

-Table 17: Estimate of the Target Population Using IntelliHealth Data
+Table 17: Estimate of the Target Population Using IntelliHealth Data cThis percentage was assumed.